CigarsSmoker/Clone/Ruleset-recipes.md

             * cdn.jsdelivr.net *
             * cdn.jsdelivr.net script

-Note the use of the word _globally_ in the recipe name, and not that the wildcard `*` was used as the scope, rather than the placeholder `_`.
+Note the use of the word _globally_ in the recipe name, and also note that global scope `*` was used as the scope, rather than the placeholder `_` typically found in non-global recipes.